This webpage contains affiliate links. See more details here.

 The car transfer will cost you from €200 to €350, depending on the service.

-Florence, the heart of Tuscany, offers countless cultural attractions including the world-famous Uffizi Gallery, and is renowned for its exceptional regional cuisine.
+Florence, the heart of Tuscany, offers countless cultural sights, such as the Uffizi Gallery, and many great places to eat delicious local food.

 Once you reach Florence or Pisa, you can travel anywhere within Tuscany.
 You can for example board direct trains from Santa Maria Novella train station to Siena (1h 30 min) or Lucca (1h 20 min).
 Trains are frequent and ticket prices start from €8. 👉 Find cheap Italian train tickets!

-Many travellers seek the best way to get from Croatia to Venice (or vice versa).
+Many travellers seek the best way to get from Croatia to Venice, Italy (or vice versa).
 Surprisingly, but there are no direct flights between Croatia and Venice.
 However, there are other ways of travelling this route.
 Read on to find all options you may find useful for your travel planning.

 Buses from Zagreb to Venice are practical for those exploring inland Croatia before heading to Venice.
 Choose among several bus companies on this route.
 The trip takes around 5-6 hours and costs from €20 to €30 for a one-way trip.

-It's a good idea to check bus schedules and book tickets in advance, especially during busy travel periods.
-You can do this at Bookway website!
+It's a good idea to check bus schedules and book tickets in advance, especially during busy travel periods. 👉 Bookway is a great place to do this!

 The most enchanting way to reach Venice is by sea.
 Regular ferry and catamaran services operate from Croatian coastal cities like Pula, Rovinj, and PoreÄŤ, offering journey times between 2.5 to 4 hours.
 These services are particularly frequent during the summer season, treating passengers to breathtaking views of the Adriatic Sea.